otrv4/otrv4/otrv4.md

    See [Verification: Verify({A1, A2, A3}, sigma, m)](#verification-verifya1-a2-a3-sigma-m)
    for details.
 6. If present, extract the `encrypted_data_message`.
-7. If a message was attached, compute
-   `tag = SHA3-256(MK, || t || encrypted_data_message)`.
+7. If an encrypted data message was attached, compute `tag = SHA3-256(MK, || t || encrypted_data_message)`.
 Otherwise, compute
    `tag = SHA3-256(MK, || t)`.
 8. Verify the Auth Mac: